thecakeisalie25/ok-bot/README.md

 ## Notes
 There will likely be bugs, as this was hastily thrown together and my first project!
 This will update frequently, as I add more crap / fix bugs that people just keep discovering.
-I hope you enjoy this project, because i certainly did creating it.
+I hope you enjoy this project, because I certainly did creating it.
 ***!***
+corrected lowercase i